MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0305-Monitor device and user activity in Intune.md

    > The **State** should display **Succeeded** next to all of them.

-10. In the Microsoft Endpoint Manager admin center, from the navigation pane, select **Home**.
+10. In the Microsoft Intune admin center, from the navigation pane, select **Home**.

 11. Close Microsoft Edge.